 Step 1: Installing Data Tables

 In WordPress, navigate to Plugins > Add New.
 Search for “Data Tables Generator by Supsystic” and click install.
-When the installation has completed click “Activate Plugin”.
+When the installation has been completed click “Activate Plugin”.
 You will have a new admin menu item titled “Tables by Supsystic”.

 Step 2: Creating Responsive Table